|

 Introduction (Camille G. Wermuth and P. Heinrich Stahl).

-The Physicochemical Background: Fundamentals of Ionic
+Chapter 1.
+The Physicochemical Background: Fundamentals of Ionic Equilibria (Michael

-Evaluation of Solid-State Properties of Salts (Danielle
+Chapter 3.
+Evaluation of Solid-State Properties of Salts (Danielle Giron

-Giron and David J. W. Grant).
+and David J. W. Grant).

+Chapter 6.
 Salt-Selection Strategies (Abu T. M. Serajuddin and Madhu

 Pudipeddi).

-Patent Aspects of Drug Salt Formation (Hans-Günther
+Chapter 10.
+Patent Aspects of API Salt Formation (Hans-Günther Foraita).

-Selected Procedures for the Preparation of
+Chapter 12.
+Selected Procedures for the Preparation of Pharmaceutically

-Pharmaceutically Acceptable Salts (Camille G. Wermuth and P. Heinrich Stahl).
+Acceptable Salts (Camille G. Wermuth and P. Heinrich Stahl).

-Camille G. Wermuth).
+G. Wermuth).

 Appendix (P. Heinrich Stahl).